peterhinch/micropython_ra8875/docs/GUI.md

 ## 6.10 Class ScaleCtrl

+###### Under development.

+`set_touch` method and touch algorithm may change.
+The rest of the API should be stable.

 This enables the input of floating point values with higher precision than the slider widgets.
 It is based on the `Scale` class.
-Touching the control causes its value to change at a constant rate, with rate and direction proportional to the horizontal distance from the control centre of the touch.
-Change stops when the touch ceases.
+Touching the control causes its value to change.
+The direction and rate of change varies with horizontal distance from the control centre.
+Change stops when touch ceases.

 This allows the input of floating point data having a wide dynamic range.
 It is modelled on old radios where a large scale scrolls past a small window having a